Assignment Markets with Budget Constraints: Introduction

-There are two possible outcomes: In outcome 1, indicated with a grey solid line in Figure \ref{fig:example}, buyer $B_1$ is assigned to seller $S_1$ and $B_2$ to $S_2$ with an overall welfare of \$10.
-If seller $S_1$ charges \$1 and $S_2$ charges \$2.5, then the utility of $B_1$ is $4-1=3$ and that of buyer $B_2$ is $6-2.5=3.5$. $B_2$ would not want to get the item of $S_1$ at this price.
-In contrast, $B_1$ would prefer to acquire the item of $S_2$, but this seller prefers $B_2$ from whom she gets \$2.5.
+Two possible outcomes exist: In the first one, indicated with a grey solid line in Figure \ref{fig:example}, buyer $B_1$ is assigned to seller $S_1$ and $B_2$ to $S_2$, achieving an aggregate surplus of \$10.
+If seller $S_1$ charges \$1 and $S_2$ charges \$2.5, then the utility of $B_1$ is $4-1=3$ and that of buyer $B_2$ is $6-2.5=3.5$. $B_2$ therefore has higher utility by acquiring item of seller $S_2$ than that of $S_1$ for the given price vector ($3-1 = 2 < 3.5$).
+In contrast, $B_1$ would prefer to acquire the item of $S_2$, but achieves a higher utility (in terms of price) by trading with $B_2$.

-In outcome 2, indicated by a dotted line in Figure \ref{fig:example}, buyer $B_1$ is assigned to seller $S_2$ and $B_2$ to $S_1$ with an overall welfare of \$13.
-Unfortunately, there is no price vector that makes this outcome core-stable.
-Suppose, prices for the items of sellers $S_1, S_2$ were set to 3 and 2 respectively.
+In the second outcome, indicated by a dotted line in Figure \ref{fig:example}, buyer $B_1$ is assigned to seller $S_2$ and $B_2$ to $S_1$ with an aggregate surplus of \$13.
+However, there is no price vector that makes this outcome in the core.
+Suppose prices for the items of sellers $S_1, S_2$ were set to 3 and 2 respectively.
 At this price, $B_1$ can no longer afford the item of $S_1$ but achieves a payoff of $10-2=8$ from buying the item of $S_2$.
 Buyer $B_2$ has a payoff of $3-3=0$ from buying the item of $S_1$, and profits from switching to $S_2$, with corresponding payoff $6-2=4$. $S_2$ cannot charge more than \$2 because this would otherwise exceed the budget of buyer $B_1$.
 As a result $B_2$ and $S_2$ always strictly prefer being assigned to one another.
-Thus, the welfare-maximizing outcome is not stable, and the auctioneer needs to consider the budgets when computing the welfare-maximizing and core-stable outcome. }
+Thus, the surplus-maximizing outcome is not in the core, and the auctioneer must account for budgets in the process of determining such an outcome.